transdigiware/blockchain/needtoknow.md

 ## Open-source statement
 {: #disclaimer-open-source-statement}

-{{site.data.keyword.blockchainfull_notm}} offering plans on {{site.data.keyword.cloud_notm}} are built based on the Linux Foundation's Hyperledger Fabric stack.
+{{site.data.keyword.blockchainfull_notm}} offerings are built based on the Linux Foundation's Hyperledger Fabric stack.
 Hyperledger Project members, including {{site.data.keyword.IBM_notm}}, continue to contribute to various subprojects under the Hyperledger umbrella.
 All contributions are reviewed, vetted, and tested by the community.

 ## Chaincode support statement
 {: #disclaimer-chaincode-support-statement}